Kholm, Afghanistan

-Kholm or Khulm (Dari/Pashto: خلم), formerly known as Tashqurghan (Dari/Uzbek: تاشقرغان), is a town in Balkh Province of northern Afghanistan, 60 km east of Mazar-i-Sharif one-third of the way to Kunduz.
+Kholm or Khulm (Dari/Pashto: خلم), formerly known as Tashqurghan (Dari/Uzbek: تاشقرغان), is a town in Samangan Province of northern Afghanistan, 60 km east of Mazar-i-Sharif one-third of the way to Kunduz.
 Kholm is an ancient town located on the fertile, inland delta fan of the Khulm River (Darya-i- Tashqurghan).
 As such, it is an agriculturally rich locale and densely populated.
 It is famous for its covered market, and is a centre for trading in sheep and wood.
-The town was once part of Samangan Province, now in the Khulm District of Balkh.

 Etymology

 The original name Tashqurghan (also romanized Tashkorghan) is Uzbeki word for "stone mausoleum/kurgan".
 The town's name was changed to Kholm (also romanized Khulm) during the Pashtunisation of northern Afghanistan by the central government headed by Minister of the Interior, Wazir Mohammad Gul Khan.

 History and background

 For many centuries Afghanistan was located on the old serais (along the Silk Road) between Europe and China and India.
 Many important cultural centres developed along the way.
 During and after the 15th Century Europe developed new sea routes to the east.
 The trade over land decreased and the cultural centres along the Silk Road became more isolated.

 The ancient town of Kholm stood in the Oxus plain, surrounded by productive orchards, but it was destroyed by Ahmad Shah Durrani, who took all the inhabitants away from Kholm to populate the new town.

-The current town Tashqurghan was founded nearby early in the 19th century and grew to become the most important town in northern Afghanistan.
+The current town Kholm was founded nearby early in the 19th century and grew to become the most important town in northern Afghanistan.
 A large variety of industrial products and commodities were transported by camel caravans: weapons, knives, metal thread, needles, glass, mirrors, porcelain, paper, tea, cotton and silk cloth.
 Most of these products were produced in the European part of Russia, some originated from Russian Turkestan.
 From India many locally manufactured and British industrial products went the other way: binoculars, razor blades, indigo, spices, ivory, coconuts and brocades.
 Afghanistan contributed to this trade with wool, raw silk, fruits, vegetable dyes and horses.

 In the 2nd quarter of the 19th century it first belonged to the rather large independent Kunduz state.
-Then in 1841 the capital of the Kunduz state shifted to Tashqurghan.
+Then in 1841 the capital of the Kunduz state shifted to Kholm.
 However, in 1845 most of the state seceded under the leadership of Kunduz.
-So, Tashqurghan remained the capital of a small independent state.
+So, Kholm remained the capital of a small independent state.